Sense Field: Initial career (1990–2004)

-While Sense Field had been considered an influential band within their scene since their inception, the band achieved commercial success in 2002 with the single "Save Yourself."
-The song was included on the band's fourth album, "Tonight and Forever," as well as the soundtrack to Roswell.
-The success of the song allowed the band to perform on late night television shows such as The Tonight Show and The Late Late Show, also seeing the song place on numerous 2002 best-of countdowns.
-The group quickly followed up the release with the 2003 album Living Outside which became their only album to chart, reaching #37 on U.S. Heatseekers.
-Sense Field announced their breakup in January 2004.
+Eventually the band recorded additional songs and partially reworked some of the Under the Radar tracks, which led to the album Tonight and Forever in September 2001 via the Canadian independent label Nettwerk Records.
+While Sense Field had been considered an influential band within their scene since their inception, the band achieved commercial success in 2002 with the single "Save Yourself".
+The song was included on the band's album Tonight and Forever as well as on the soundtrack to Roswell.
+The success of the song allowed the band to perform on late night television shows such as The Tonight Show and The Late Late Show.
+Sense Field also toured alongside Goo Goo Dolls in 2002.
+Later that same year, Sellars departed from the band when his wife and daughter were involved in an accident.
+A Department of Defense employee had ran a red light and hit their vehicle, and as a result Sellars' daughter became paralyzed from the waist down.
+Sense Field remained as a quartet at that point.
+The group quickly followed up with the 2003 album Living Outside.
+It became their only album to chart, reaching No. 37 on the US Heatseekers Albums chart.
+Ian Fowles joined the band as their second guitarist for a short co-headlining US tour with Hey Mercedes.
+Sense Field then announced their breakup in January 2004.